-(d) Period of retention of TP documentation
+(e) Period of retention of TP documentation

-Taxpayers should retain the TP documentation for 5 years from the relevant year of assessment, as required in Section 67 of the ITA.
-However, it is prudent to retain the TP documentation for a longer period if the taxpayers are involved in an audit or a MAP.
+Taxpayers must retain TP documentation for at least 5 years from the end of the basis period in which the transaction took place.

+IRAS advises taxpayers to retain TP documentation for a longer period if they are involved in an audit or a MAP.

-(e) Form of TP documentation
+(f) Form of TP documentation

-Taxpayers can store the TP documentation in any medium, whether in paper, electronic form or any other system.
+Taxpayers can store TP documentation in any medium, whether in paper, electronic form or any other system.
 However, they must be able to promptly provide the relevant information to IRAS in hardcopy or softcopy upon request.